project-89/argOS/designDocsBackup/extensions/plugin-system.md

-# TinySim Plugin Architecture
+# ArgOS Plugin Architecture

-The Plugin Architecture in TinySim provides a powerful and flexible way to extend the simulation's capabilities.
+The Plugin Architecture in ArgOS provides a powerful and flexible way to extend the simulation's capabilities.
 Rather than modifying core systems, developers can create plugins that seamlessly integrate new behaviors, components, and systems.

 ## Understanding Plugins

-A plugin in TinySim isn't just a module of code - it's a self-contained extension that can:
+A plugin in ArgOS isn't just a module of code - it's a self-contained extension that can:

 - Add new components and systems
 - Modify existing system behavior